-This methodology provides an overview of the data sources and measures used in the ‘Scorecards 2019’ release.
-For more detail on the methodology see the technical notes tab in Scorecard: Local authority school places scorecard is available here: https://department-for-education.shinyapps.io/la-school-places-scorecards
+This methodology provides information on the data sources and measures used in the ‘Scorecards 2022’ release.
+For more detail on the methodology see technical notes tab in Scorecard.
+The interactive local authority school places scorecard is available here: https://department-for-education.shinyapps.io/la-school-places-scorecards

-The quantity of school places measures in the scorecard data (including forecast accuracy) have been derived from three data sources:
+The quantity of school places measures in the scorecard data have been derived from three data sources:

 - School capacity

 - Pupil forecasts, including forecasts of the number of places to be funded through housing developer contribution (HDC) and housing infrastructure fund (HIF) agreements

 - Local authority planned places, including additional permanent places, permanent places to remove and temporary bulge places to accommodate large cohorts

 - School Census – a termly census of all schools in England, used to provide pupil number on roll figures.

-- Central Programmes data – administrative data about the provision of places through centrally funded programmes.
+- DfE Central Programmes data – administrative data about the provision of places through centrally funded programmes.

-Planned places are the number of places planned for delivery 19/20 to 21/22 and contains local authority firm plans for new permanent additional places and new temporary bulge places as well as capacity change (increases and decreases) from Central programmes.
-Central programmes include Condition Improvement Fund (CIF), Priority School Building Programme (PSBP), and the Selective Schools Expansion Fund (SSEF) and places from free schools opened in September 2019 and planned to open in September 2020, and reduction in places from free school and academy closures.
+Planned places are the number of places planned for delivery 22/23 to 24/25 and contains local authority firm plans for new permanent additional places, places to remove and new temporary bulge places as well as capacity change (increases and decreases) from Central programmes.
+These include Condition Improvement Fund (CIF), School Building Programme (SRP), Voluntary aided (VA) scheme and the Selective Schools Expansion Fund (SSEF) and places from free schools opened in September 2022 and planned to open in September 2023, and reduction in places from free school and academy closures.

-Estimated number of additional places needed to meet demand and estimated number of spare places relates to the academic year 2021/22.
-These estimates factor in existing capacity reported at 1 May 2019, additional capacity from local authorities planned places, and additional capacity being provided through centrally funded programmes (e.g. Free Schools).
+Estimated number of additional places still needed to meet demand and estimated spare places relates to the academic year 2024/25.
+These estimates factor in existing capacity reported at 1 May 2022, additional capacity and places to remove from local authorities planned places, and additional capacity being provided through centrally funded programmes (e.g. Free Schools).
 This capacity is then compared with the forecasts provided by the local authorities to estimate the number of places needed to meet demand in addition to places to be provided by local authorities and through centrally funded programmes.

 places needed = forecast demand - (existing capacity + additional capacity).